Legionnaires Disease

 Occurrence in the United States

-LD has a reported incidence of 8000-18,000 cases per year.
+Legionnaires disease (LD) has a reported incidence of 8000-18,000 cases per year.
 In certain geographic areas, community-acquired LD is more common.
 Although LD is reportable in all 50 states, it is estimated that only 5-10% of cases are reported.
-While most cases of the disease are sporadic, 10-20% of them are linked to outbreaks.
-LD is more common in the summer, especially in August, and is slightly more prevalent in the northern US.
+Although most cases of the disease are sporadic, 10-20% are linked to outbreaks.
+Legionnaires disease is more common in the summer, especially in August, and is slightly more prevalent in the northern United Sates.[1, 2, 4]

-LD is among the top 3-4 microbial causes of CAP, constituting approximately 1-9% of patients with CAP who require hospitalization.
-LD is an even more common cause of severe pneumonia in patients who require admission to an intensive care unit (ICU), ranking second, after pneumococcal pneumonia, in such cases.
-In addition, it has become recognized as the most common cause of atypical pneumonia in hospitalized patients.
+Legionnaires disease is among the top 3-4 microbial causes of CAP, constituting approximately 1-9% of patients with CAP who require hospitalization.
+Legionnaires disease is an even more common cause of severe pneumonia in patients who require admission to an intensive care unit (ICU), ranking second, after pneumococcal pneumonia, in such cases.
+In addition, it is recognized as the most common cause of atypical pneumonia in hospitalized patients.

-LD cases acquired in the hospital usually occur as outbreaks and most often result from the presence of legionellae in water sources and on surfaces (eg, pipes, rubber, plastics).
-The organism is also found in water sediment, which may explain its ability to persist despite flushing of hospital water systems.[7, 8]
+Legionnaires disease cases acquired in the hospital usually occur as outbreaks and most often result from the presence of Legionella in water sources and on surfaces (eg, pipes, rubber, plastics).
+The organism also is found in water sediment, which may explain its ability to persist despite flushing of hospital water systems.[13, 14]

 International occurrence